Answers to FAQ

 Should I Attend Outpatient Rehab After Inpatient Rehab?

 Inpatient programs are very effective for dealing with severe substance use disorders.
 However, inpatient programs tend to be shorter in length than outpatient programs.
 While residential treatment can help people reach a better place, most people benefit from longer term care.
-In fact, research shows that people who continue to treat their addictions for longer periods of time are more likely to remain sober over the long term.
+In fact, research shows that people who continue to treat their substance use challenges for longer periods of time are more likely to remain sober over the long term.

 After finishing an inpatient rehab, graduates benefit considerably from moving to a less acute level of outpatient treatment.
 Even if they have already achieved sobriety, it is still important to treat the underlying issues that are motivating substance abuse.
 Outpatient programs can help people develop new coping skills and make plans for dealing with common triggers.
 Moreover, they are an essential source of support while people rebuild their lives in sobriety.

 Rather than jumping back into the outside world after finishing a residential treatment program, attending an outpatient program can be a great way to make the transition less jarring.
 Outpatient programs also offer a spectrum of levels of care, allowing participants to move from a PHP to an IOP, an IOP to an OP, and an OP to aftercare.
-As they progress in their recovery, gaining confidence and skills, their lives open up and become full.
+As they progress through their recovery, gaining confidence and skills, their lives open up and become full.
 Flexible outpatient programs provide support and guidance throughout the entire process.

 How Much Does Outpatient Rehab Cost?